GenaPlem/react_random_quote_app/README.md

 # Random Quote Machine (FreeCodeCamp React project)

-This is a learning project from [ FreeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine) that
+This project serves as a hands-on exercise to refresh my React skills, from [ FreeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine)
-I've built to remember React and I will not deploy it
+It is a part of my continuous learning journey, and I have chosen not to deploy it.

 ## Getting Started with Create React App